3-manifolds/SnapPy/doc_src/verify_internals.rst

 The recommeded way to obtain certified intervals for the shapes is via ``manifold.tetrahedra_shapes(intervals=True)`` as `described earlier
 <verify.html>`_.
-Here we document the ``KrawczykShapesEngine'' and
+Here we document the ``KrawczykShapesEngine`` and
-``IntervalNewtonShapesEngine'' which is implemented internally to generate the intervals.
-It is of interest for those users who want to understand the underlying interval math and experiment with the Newton interval method or the Krawczyk test.
-``CertifiedShapesEngine'' is an alias of either ``KrawczykShapesEngine'' or ``IntervalNewtonShapesEngine'' to determine the default method used by verify.
+``IntervalNewtonShapesEngine`` which is implemented internally to generate the intervals.
+It is of interest for those users who want to understand the underlying interval math and experiment with the Newton interval method or the Krawczyk test.  ``CertifiedShapesEngine`` is an alias of either ``KrawczykShapesEngine`` or ``IntervalNewtonShapesEngine`` to determine the default method used by verify.

 ..   automodule:: snappy.verify
 ..   autoclass:: CertifiedShapesEngine